openmc-dev/openmc/docs/source/usersguide/input.rst

               <filter type="delayedgroup" bins="1 2 3 4 5 6" />

+          .. note:: This filter type is not used in the multi-group :ref:`energy_mode`.

   :nuclides:
     If specified, the scores listed will be for particular nuclides, not the summation of reactions from all nuclides.
 The format for nuclides should be